Prajwal-101/Diabetes-Prediction/README.md

 which creates one of the two branches in the tree that descends from that node.

 _Algorithm-_

-• Construct tree with nodes as input feature.
+• Construct tree with nodes as input feature.<br>
-• Select feature to predict the output from input feature whose information gain is highest.
+• Select feature to predict the output from input feature whose information gain is highest.<br>
-• The highest information gain is calculated for each attribute in each node of tree.
+• The highest information gain is calculated for each attribute in each node of tree.<br>
-• Repeat step 2 to form a subtree using the feature which is not used in above node.
+• Repeat step 2 to form a subtree using the feature which is not used in above node.<br>

 **Random Forest Classifier:**